Srprsr/OSSIM_Kullanim_Kilavuzu/README.md

 ## Rule Viewer

 The rule viewer allows the administrator to view the individual Snort rules.
-Click on Tools > Rule Viewer, and choose the rule set you wish to view.
+Click on **Tools > Rule Viewer**, and choose the rule set you wish to view.
 In this case the virus.rules.

 FOTO GELİCEK